jorgepiloto/lamberthub/doc/source/explanations/performance_comparison.md

 The following code snippet runs the time performance plotter for all the available solvers.
-Results might vary in your local machine as these ones are executed with a low number of samples in order to avoid `RuntimeErrors` in the server computer which builds the documentation.
+Results might vary in your local machine as these ones are executed with a low number of samples to avoid `RuntimeErrors` in the server computer which builds the documentation.

 ```{code-cell}
 import matplotlib.pyplot as plt